Health Metrics and the Spread of Infectious Diseases

 Preface

 This book will teach you about health metrics such as Disability Adjusted Life Years (DALYs), Years of Life Lost (YLLs), Years Lived with Disabilities (YLDs), and others.
 It explains how to calculate these metrics and discusses their components in detail.
 You will explore the machine learning framework and learn how to apply the influence of infectious disease dynamics on trends in these metrics .
-The book equips you with all the necessary tools for data collection, analysis, visualization and modelling.
+The book equips you with all the necessary tools for data collection, analysis, visualisation and modelling.

-Consider this book your guide to understanding the health status of a population at both global and country levels, leveraging expertise in managing various statistical tools.
+Consider this book as your guide to understanding the health status of a population at both global and country levels, leveraging expertise in managing various statistical tools.

 Audience and Utility of the Book

 This book serves as both a manual and a textbook for introductory courses in health metrics data analysis.
 Additionally, it provides valuable source code for practitioners and data scientists.
-The book offers a comprehensive set of tools for analyzing various models through tailored case studies.
+The book offers a comprehensive set of tools for analysing various models through tailored case studies.
 It focuses on health data, providing an overview of the burden of diseases to facilitate comparisons between populations’ health status.
 By combining theoretical insights with practical applications, the book aims to equip readers with the necessary skills to conduct health data analyses and make informed decisions.

 Prerequisites